AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Now, when navigating by keyboard, date pickers are no longer automatically opened and activated upon receiving keyboard focus.

+**Assigning multiple teams results in only one team assigned**

+*Teams*

+>[!NOTE]
+>
+>This issue exists only in the Preview environment.

+When a user assigns multiple teams to a task or issue, only one team appears in the assignments list.
+This issue also affects reporting.
+Reports showing team assignments are inaccurate because only one team appears as assigned to the task or issue.

-"[!UICONTROL Your recent changes were not saved]" error when autosaving changes on a timesheet
+**"[!UICONTROL Your recent changes were not saved]" error when autosaving changes on a timesheet**

 *Timesheets*